 The set used as Al Bundy's shoe store was previously used as the travel agency Barbara and Max worked in during the final season of One Day at a Time (1975).
 In a couple of episodes of "One Day", you can even see the "New Market Mall" sign outside the windows of the travel agency.

 Like Seven, many of the show's extra characters lasted for one season.
-Al's colleague in the shoe store, Luke Ventura, appeared in season one; Amber, the D'Arcys' niece, appears in season nine; and Aaron, Al's first shoe sidekick, appeared in season nine too.
+Al's colleague in the shoe store, Luke Ventura, appeared in Season 1; Amber, the D'Arcys' niece, appears in Season 9; and Aaron, Al's first shoe-store sidekick, also appeared in Season 9.

 The trivia item below may give away important plot points.

 Buck "said" to Bud in the Season 5 episode Married with Children: Kids!
 Wadaya Gonna Do?
 (1991), the 99th episode of the series, the following quote: "And at least I have the decency to die at 13." when five years later Buck actually died in the age of 13.